 I am pretty excited to share these DIY springtime planters from recycled boxes for a couple of reasons.
 First of all, they came out so perfect.
 Second, I love making use of things that might otherwise end up in the landfill.
 Whether you have wine crates as boxes or grocery item boxes around, you can make a springtime planter that is pretty and inspiring.
 I made one from a wine crate and planted tulips in it for my front porch.
 I made another from a tea box to see how that works before doing it with my Girl Scout troop.
-This post is sponsored by DecoArt but the ideas and opinions are my own.

 To get the project going, you will need the following supplies and materials.